Disciplinary hearing: complete guide + free templates

 Your company’s disciplinary procedure should be clearly laid out either in your employment contracts or in your company handbook.

 Having a well-defined disciplinary procedure is really important for any small business.
-If you ever need to let someone go because of a disciplinary issue but the process was badly handled or poorly communicated, then you’re left open to an employment tribunal where the employee could for unfair dismissal.
+If you ever need to let someone go because of a disciplinary issue but the process was badly handled or poorly communicated, then you’re left open to an employment tribunal where the employee could sue you for unfair dismissal.

 Setting out a proper disciplinary policy in your company handbook (and then sticking to it) helps keep you on the right side of the UK's employment law.

 Before we lay out a full disciplinary procedure, it’s worth noting that many issues can be sorted out informally a long time before a full disciplinary is needed.

-A proper disciplinary process should contain a few key steps:
+A proper disciplinary process should contain a five key steps:

 - A disciplinary investigation